Vibration Therapy & Pseudoscience

 A new exhibition section just opened in the museum to display pseudoscience medical devices.
 Vibration chair was one of the display items.
 Kids played on it for fun.

-This definitely sends a negative message to people about vibration therapy that I have been passionately promoting :-(
+This sends a negative message to people about vibration therapy that I have been passionately promoting :-(

 The vibration chair was invented in Michigan in 1895 by the famous medical doctor, nutritionist, health activist, eugenicist Dr. John Harvey Kellogg.
 Its purpose was supposedly "to improve general health, and to treat constipation in particular".